-Table 5 below indicates that the Company has excess capital of approx. €22K above the Permanent Minimum Capital Requirement.
-This is reflected by a Capital Adequacy Ratio of 114,79%, which is above the minimum threshold of 100% set out in Article 9(1)(c) of IFR.
-The Board of Directors of the Company has noted that the CET1 Ratio is at a marginal level.
-Hence, the Company proceeded with a capital increase of €25K after the reference date to raise the Company's Own funds.
+Table 5 below indicates that the Company has excess capital of approximately €3K above the Permanent Minimum Capital Requirement.
+This is reflected by a Capital Adequacy Ratio of 102,31%, which is above the minimum threshold of 100% set out in Article 9(1)(c) of IFR.